Banu Ifran: Early history

+At the time of the Arab-Muslim conquests, they were located in the region of Yafran in Tripolitania (present-day Libya).
+The conquests most likely caused them to move from there to the Aurès region, and an Abbasid invasion of Ifriqiya in 761 likely made them move further into what is now north-western Algeria.
+Their chief Abu Qurra founded the city of Tlemcen in this region in 765 (over the site of the former Roman city of Pomaria) and established an emirate based here.

 In the 10th century the Ifranids were enemies with the Fatimid Caliphate, aligning themselves with the Maghrawa tribe and the Umayyad Caliphate of Córdoba, although they themselves became Kharijites.
 Led by Abu Yazid, they surged east and attacked Kairouan in 945.
-Another leader, Ya'la ibn Muhammad captured Oran and constructed a new capital, Ifgan, near Mascara.
+Another leader, Yala ibn Mohammed captured Oran and constructed a new capital, Ifgan, near Mascara.
 Under the leadership of their able general Jawhar, who killed Ya'la, in battle in 954, the Fatimids struck back and destroyed Ifgan, and for some time afterward the Banu Ifran reverted to being scattered nomads in perpetual competition with their Sanhaja neighbours.
 Some settled in regions of Spain, such as Málaga.
 Others, led by Hammama, managed to gain control of the Moroccan province of Tadla.
 Later, led by Abu al-Kamāl, they established a new capital at Salé on the Atlantic coast, though this brought them into conflict with the Barghawata tribes on the seaboard.
-The Banu Ifran had also founded Tadla and Sale where Tamim ibn Ziri built the Great Mosque of Sale.
+The Banu Ifran had also founded Tadla and Sale where Tamim ibn Ziri built the Great Mosque of Sale. the Ifrenid emirate fell in 1058, after a Hilalian invasion on western Algeria, in which the Banu Ifren led by Abu Soda collaborated with the Hammadids but were defeated nevertheless, and Abu Soda was killed however, their capitulation was not caused by the Arab invasion, as after suffering defeat, Hammadid leader Buluggin ibn Muhammad expediated to Tlemcen in the same year, sacking it and disperising the Banu Ifren into many different tribes it was not until 1066 that the Almoravids led by Ibn Tashfin finished off the tribes by capturing Tlemcen and effectively ending the Banu Ifren.